-- 3.3 Currently the Council has £102.717m of external borrowing, compared with a Capital Financing Requirement (CFR) of £111.330m.
-This means that the capital borrowing need (the CFR) is greater than loan debt by £8.613m, which is the level of internal borrowing.
+- 3.3 Currently the Council has £102.717m of external borrowing, compared with a Capital Financing Requirement (CFR) of £117.056m.
+This means that the capital borrowing need (the CFR) is greater than loan debt by £14.339m, which is the level of internal borrowing.
 The Council will repay £2m of borrowing during the 2022/23 financial year in February 2023. - 3.4 There was a limit on HRA borrowing set by the Government in the Localism Act 2011 known as the HRA debt cap.
 This Council's HRA debt cap was £95.742m.
 This cap was the absolute limit for HRA borrowing under the Prudential Code, even if the Council considered further borrowing was affordable by the HRA.
-The debt cap was removed in 2018. - 3.5 HRA capital plans now include borrowing totalling £27.663m up to 2024/25.
-General Fund capital plans include borrowing of £8.605m up to 2024/25.
-The Section 151 officer will decide on the length and type of borrowing which may be required, as well as the optimum time to borrow in consultation with LAS, and take into account the latest projections for interest rates and other relevant factors including any benefits arising from internal borrowing. - 3.6 At the end of 2022/23 there is an estimated internal borrowing position of £12.927m.
-Internal borrowing is currently beneficial because it reduces the financial impact of the differential between borrowing and investment interest rates.
-This position is projected as continuing through the period to 2024/25.
-Although, with the MTFP forecasting the running down of balances, and possible future changes in interest rate forecasts the Section 151 officer will keep this under review, and adjust the strategy as necessary in consultation with our Treasury advisers LAS.
+This debt cap was removed in 2018. - 3.5 HRA capital plans now include borrowing totalling £24.083m up to 2025/26.
+General Fund capital plans include borrowing of £10.809m up to 2025/26.
+The Section 151 officer will decide on the length and type of borrowing which may be required, as well as the optimum time to borrow in consultation with LAS, and take into account the latest projections for interest rates and other relevant factors including any benefits arising from internal borrowing. - 3.6 At the end of 2023/24 there is an estimated internal borrowing position of £23.185m.
+Internal borrowing has been particularly beneficial because it reduced the financial impact of the differential between borrowing and investment interest rates.
+This internally borrowed position is projected as continuing through the period to 2025/26.
+Although, with the MTFP forecasting the running down of balances, and changes in interest rate forecasts the Section 151 officer will keep this under review, and adjust the strategy as necessary in consultation with our Treasury advisers LAS. - 3.7 Within the prudential indicators, there are key indicators to ensure that the Council operates its activities within well-defined limits.
+One of these is that the Council needs to ensure that its gross debt does not, except in the short term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2023/24 and the following two financial years.
+This allows some flexibility for limited early borrowing for future years, but ensures that borrowing is not for revenue purposes. - 3.8 The Section 151 officer reports that the Council complied with this prudential indicator in the current year and does not expect any breaches up to and including financial year 2025/26.

-- 3.7 Within the prudential indicators, there are key indicators to ensure that the Council operates its activities within well-defined limits.
-One of these is that the Council needs to ensure that its gross debt does not, except in the short term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2022/23 and the following two financial years.
-This allows some flexibility for limited early borrowing for future years, but ensures that borrowing is not for revenue purposes. - 3.8 The Section 151 officer reports that the Council complied with this prudential indicator in the current year and does not expect any breaches up to and including financial year 2024/25.
-This view takes into account current commitments, existing plans, and the proposals in this year's budget report. - 3.9 There are two Treasury indicators set which limit external debt.
+- This view takes into account current commitments, existing plans, and the proposals in this year's budget report. - 3.9 There are two Treasury indicators set which limit external debt.
 The operational boundary is the limit that external debt should not normally exceed.
 If external debt were to exceed this figure then it should prompt an internal investigation to establish the reasons why the breach had occurred.